Skip to main content

 How to do it

-1. Lie on your back on the floor with a block or firm chair positioned under your hips and knees bent at 90 degrees, so your lower legs rest on the seat.
+1. Lie on your back on the floor and rest your lower legs (calves) on a firm chair, ottoman, or block so your hips and knees are bent at about 90 degrees.

-3. Place your arms at your sides with palms facing down, or across your chest for comfort.
+3. Place your arms at your sides, relaxed, palms facing down.

-4. Relax your shoulders away from your ears and let your entire body settle into the floor.
+4. Relax your shoulders away from your ears and let your whole body settle into the floor.

 Benefits